headwirecom/sling-site/src/main/jbake/content/documentation/feature-model/howtos/create-sling-composite.md

 ### Step 3: Run the Initialization Script

-First check that there is no **sling** or **launcher** folder.
-If there is copy them away or delete them alltogether.

-We need to start Sling now as we would normally do:
+First We need to start Sling now as we would normally do (seed mode):

-    $ ./create_seed_fm.sh
+    $ sh bin/create_seed_fm.sh

 This will start Sling with these two Feature Models:

-1. sling_fm.json: Sling Feature Model without a Nodestore
+1. sling-fm-two-headed.json: Sling Feature Model without a Nodestore
 2. feature-two-headed-seed.json: Feature Model with a single Nodestore

-When Sling is down startup up shut it down.
+When Sling is donw with the startup shut it down.

 ### Step 4: Run Sling with a Composite Nodstore

 Now we are ready to launch Sling for public usage:

-    $ ./run_composite_fm.sh
+    $ sh bin/run_composite_fm.sh

 This will first create a link of the first nodestore to the expected name of **segmentstore**.
 Then it will make that nodestore read-only.
 Finally